By: Jones Willingham

 I’m not sure Drew Holcomb ever sits still.
 When I called him on a Thursday morning, he was in Nashville traffic, frequently punctuating our phone call with apologies for the din of horns honking in the background.
 To label him as merely a songwriter is to perform a disservice; sure, he’s made music with his primary project Drew Holcomb & the Neighbors for over 15 years, but he also has a duo project with his wife Ellie Holcomb, a collaborative project with folk duo Johnnyswim, and a thriving music festival dubbed Moon River that takes place in Chattanooga that boasts headliners like Leon Bridges and The National.
 He laughed when we talked about his polymathic tendencies, sharing that most of it “came from the feeling of inspiration of those around me” rather than a desire to conquer every aspect of the music industry.
-In August, Holcomb will be headlining Mason Music Fest — a 10-year celebration of Mason Music’s commitment to inspiring and teaching students to be passionate about playing music — at Birmingham’s Avondale Brewing Company alongside other established artists like Gatlin, Lady Legs, Shaheed and DJ Supreme, and Jahnah Camille.
+In August, Holcomb will be co-headlining Mason Music Fest — a 10-year celebration of Mason Music’s commitment to inspiring and teaching students to be passionate about playing music — at Birmingham’s Avondale Brewing Company alongside The Bluff & The Bluff and other established artists like Gatlin, Lady Legs, Shaheed and DJ Supreme, and Jahnah Camille.
 The unending collaborative desires of Holcomb make him a perfect fit to headline our festival and, over the course of this phone call, we explored his relationship with Birmingham, his experience with music lessons, and more about what keeps his creative drive alive:

 I’m so stoked you’re playing our festival, and I think that the city of Birmingham has become a huge supporter of yours over the course of your career.
 What brought you to Birmingham as an emerging artist?